 Resveratrol inhibited tumorigenesis (formation of tumors) when administered to mouse skin cancer models (19).

-Numerous mice studies demonstrate the photoprotective properties of this grape phytochemical (19).
+Numerous mice studies demonstrate the photoprotective propertiesi XProperties that help organisms protect themselves against the harmful effects of UV rays from the sunlight. of this grape phytochemical (19).

 The topical application of resveratrol may inhibit skin edema caused due to exposure to UVB rays.
 It causes a significant decrease in the generation of free radicals (like hydrogen peroxide) that may trigger aging and skin cancers (19).

-Grape juice contains fair amounts of hydrolyzed collagen.
+Grape juice contains fair amounts of hydrolyzed collageni XRefers to collagen molecules that have been broken down into digestible particles and are easy to incorporate into other products. .
 Consuming such drinks, about 5–10 g a day, for 3-6 months, may enhance skin health (20).